murugavelvv/katomaran_test_assesment/README.md

 # Tichi QA Internship Assignment

-This repository contains my QA internship assignment for the Tichi web application.
+This repository contains my QA assignment for the Tichi web application.

-The project covers manual testing, defect reporting, and Playwright automation for the Login functionality.
+The Assignment covers manual testing, defect reporting, and Playwright automation for the Login functionality.

 ## Application